 Marker Evaluable HER1/HER2 coexpressing patients Implications Inhibition of phospho-MAPK 86% Indicative of reduced tumor proliferation Downregulation of Ki67 71% Indicative of reduced tumor proliferation Inhibition of phospho-AKT 29% Indicative of tumor cell death Upregulation of TUNEL 60% Indicative of tumor cell death ineligible for Herceptin.
 We expect the Phase 2 portion of the clinical trial to enroll approximately 40 patients and to report topline data in the second half of 2018 with a primary endpoint of percentage change from baseline in tumor size of target lesions at week 12, as assessed by independent central review, or ICR, according to the Response Evaluation Criteria in Solid Tumours (version 1.1), or RECIST.
 Secondary endpoints are objective response rate, or ORR, progression-free survival, or PFS, time to recurrence, or TTR, duration of response, or DOR, disease control rate, or DCR, and overall survival, or OS.
 This clinical trial is expected to progress to Phase 3 if the results from the Phase 2 trial meet the primary endpoint that the percentage reduction in tumor size at Week 12 is statistically significant with a one-sided p-value that is less than 0.1.
+To determine whether data is statistically significant, we use a "p-value," which represents the probability that random chance could explain the results.
+The U.S. FDA utilizes the reported statistical measures when evaluating the results of a clinical trial, including statistical significance as measured by p-value as an evidentiary standard of efficacy, to evaluate the reported evidence of a product candidate's safety and efficacy.
 If progressed, we expect to enroll approximately 350 additional patients in the Phase 3 portion of the clinical trial with a primary endpoint of overall survival.